Trailing Whitespace Causes a Session to Be Destroyed in CakePHP

 Activating Guarddog Settings on Startup

 Like many Linux users, I use Guarddog as a frontend to my iptables firewall.
 At some point, I noticed that Guarddog started acting strangely.
-Every time I restarted my computer, all internet traffic was blocked (both in and out).
-The only way to fix this situation was to open Guarddog and press “Apply” (without doing any changes).
+Every time I restarted my computer, all internet traffic was blocked (both incoming and outgoing).
+The only way to fix this situation was to open Guarddog and press “Apply” (without making any changes).
 While it was annoying, it didn’t bother me much because I used to restart my computer about once a month.
-But few days ago, I decided to solve this problem once and for all.
+But a few days ago, I decided to solve this problem once and for all.

 Continue reading Activating Guarddog Settings on Startup